Test case prioritization using test case diversification and fault-proneness estimations: Background

 \end{adjustwidth}

 In other words, the TCP problem is finding a permutation $T'$ such that $f(T')$ is maximized.
 Here $f$ is a scoring function that assigns a score value to any permutation selected from $PT$.

 The $f$ function represents the goal of a TCP activity.
 Software engineers using TCP methods could have different goals, such as testing business-critical functionality as soon as possible, maximizing code coverage, or detecting faults at a faster rate.
 Since the ultimate target of regression testing is to detect regression faults, the TCP target function is usually specified as to how fast the regression faults can be detected, which is referred to as \textit{fault detection rate}.
-One of the highly used measurements for the purpose of fault detection rate is the APFD (Average Percentage of Faults Detected) goal function, an area-under-curve metric that measures how quickly a test suite can detect faults.
-APFD is frequently used in the literature for TCP when the goal of TCP is maximizing the fault detection rate \cite{rothermel1999test, yoo2012regression, engstrom2011improving, catal2013test}.
+One of the highly used measurements for evaluating the fault detection rate is the APFD (Average Percentage of Faults Detected) goal function, an area-under-curve metric that measures how quickly a test suite can detect faults.
+APFD is frequently used in the literature for TCP when the goal of TCP is maximizing the fault detection rate \cite{yoo2012regression, engstrom2011improving, catal2013test}.
 Another target function that can be used is the percentage of test cases executed until the first failing test case.
-This test case metric is also applicable in our case and it is reasonable to use this metric, as there is exactly one bug in each version of each project of the Defects4j dataset.
+We have chosen the first-fail metric for our empirical study and discussed this in~\ref{sec:subjects_of_study}.